shrabanti31/shrabanti87.github.io/_pages/publications.md

 Near Submission/Work in Progress
 ======
-* Gene Regulatory Network Learning via Directed Acyclic Graph (In Progress)
+* Gene Regulatory Network Learning using Directed Acyclic Graph (In Progress)

 * Proteogenomic Analysis in Pediatric Brain Tumor (In progress)